janmonschke/Bachelor-Thesis/index.md

 - Abstract (What is the Thesis about)
 - TOC
 - Introduction
-  - History of Salon (idea from dlrock at HFG, idea of rewrite -- Do I need this chapter?) |
+  - intro.md |
-  - Short overview about what Salon is |
+    - what is it? |
+    - the idea / purpose |
 - Salon implementation
-  - Technology used
+  - Technology overview |
+  - Model Structure
-  - Features (explain the features of salon, include screenshots)
+  - Features
     - Users (sign in process, what users can do)
     - Navigation (breadcrumb style) |
     - Menu (changes on login status) |